 - Market-Based Title: The original title for the English-language edition was simply The Last Temptation.
-Evidently of Christ was added in case anyone couldn't guess who was being tempted.
+Evidently of Christ was added in case anyone couldn't guess from the cover who was being tempted.

 - Misplaced Vegetation: Judas and an old woman ate corn, and some peasants ate sunflower seeds.
 Both plants are native to the Americas and thus were unknown in ancient Palestine.
-(In fairness, "corn" can refer to other grains, but the description of Judas eating it suggests that it is, in fact, maize.)
+(In fairness, corn does not necessarily mean maize, the crop Americans refer to as corn.
+Outside of North America, the word corn can refer to other grains.
+But the description of Judas eating it suggests that it is, in fact, maize.)